 It is local communities in the developing world that are often the first to feel the effects of environmental degradation and climate change.
 The realization that they are at the forefront of efforts to prevent and reverse damage to the environment led to the setting up of the Global Environment Facility's Small Grants Programme in 1992.
 The programme was started following the Rio Earth Summit and has so far given out 14,500 grants to local initiatives to conserve the environment in 125 developing countries.

-Since it was set up in 1996, the Nepal Small Grants Programme has funded 218 local initiatives for environmental conservation.
-This number includes 70 biodiversity conservation projects, 62 climate change mitigation projects, 43 projects to reverse land degradation, 17 capacity building and awareness raising projects, 11 international waters projects and four projects to phase out chemicals.
+Since its inception in 1998, has funded 219 Small grant projects to 159 grantees in 54 districts.
+Out of 219 projects, 75 are biodiversity projects, 64 are climate change, 56 are land degradation, 5 are chemicals projects and 18 projects are multifocal and Capacity building and information dissemination projects.
 Liekwise SGP had also implemented seven Community Development and Knowledge Management for Satoyama Initiatives (COMDEKS) project for nature conservation at landscape level and four Every Drop Matters projects for water conservation.
 These projects have all involved local communities in conserving their local natural resources in ways that enhance human well-being and livelihoods and deliver global environmental benefits.

 Importance of the project for the SDGs